Hardy Moment Frames

 - Calculate the design shear load based on an R-Value of 6.5.

-- Select a Hardy Frame Moment Frame based on the required geometry from standard tables.
+- Select a Hardy Portal Frame based on the required geometry from standard tables.

 - Check that the tabulated Allowable Shear meets the design shear load.

-- If the design shear load exceeds the allowable table value, contact Hardy Frames to determine if an alternate solution, such as a “fixed base” connection will meet the design loads.
+- If the design shear load exceeds the allowable table value, contact MiTek to determine if an alternate solution, such as a “fixed base” connection will meet the design loads.

 - Calculate the additional vertical loads using the IBC strength design load combinations.